 The body needs cholesterol to make hormones and vitamins and to digest food.
 But too much of this waxy substance — particularly the “bad" LDL (low-density lipoprotein) cholesterol — can attach to the walls of arteries and limit or block the flow of blood, eventually causing heart disease.
 “Good" HDL (high-density lipoprotein) cholesterol carries LDL cholesterol from the body to the liver, which eliminates it from the body.

 According to the Centers for Disease Control (CDC), more than 102 million adults in the U.S. have total cholesterol levels at or above 200 mg/dL, which is above healthy levels.

 Many patients with high cholesterol take cholesterol-lowering medications, known as “statins."
 Although statins effectively reduce cholesterol in the blood, some people who use them experience side effects, including muscle-related issues, diabetes, and an elevated risk for stroke.

-Fortunately, lowering cholesterol naturally sometimes allows patients to avoid – or reduce – medication.
-(Always talk to your physician before stopping a medication or changing the dose.)
+Lowering cholesterol naturally sometimes allows patients to avoid or reduce medication.
+(Always talk to your physician before stopping any medication or changing the dose.)

 What Causes High Cholesterol?

 Many things contribute to high total cholesterol, which is calculated by adding your HDL and LDL cholesterol levels and 20 percent of your triglyceride level.
 These are the key risk factors:

 - A poor diet: Consuming saturated fat, such as red meat and whole-fat dairy products, and trans fats, typically found in foods that contain hydrogenated oils, such as stick margarine, french fries and many packaged snacks and sweets.

 - Heredity: Some people inherit genes that predispose them to develop high cholesterol.

 - Age: The risk for high cholesterol increases naturally with age.